itoffers-online/portal/README.md

 </div>

-Hire in Social is a portal that connects IT Recruiters with Candidates helping them to find the best possible job offers.
+itoffers.online is a portal that connects IT Recruiters with Candidates helping them to find the best possible job offers.

 > Transparency is the key to quality, that's why this project is developed and published as an open source.